Gabriel2409/obsidian_notes/Snowflake - Access Control.md

 ### Role

 - A role is an entity to which privileges on securable objects can be granted with`GRANT` or revoked with `REVOKE`: `GRANT USAGE ON DATABASE MYDB TO ROLE MYROLE;`
-- roles are assigned to users and a user can switch between roles within a snowflake session.
+- roles are assigned to users and a user can switch between roles within a snowflake session: `GRANT ROLE MYROLE TO USER MYUSER`
 - As roles are also securable objects, roles can be granted to other roles as well: `GRANT ROLE ROLE3 TO ROLE ROLE2`: parent roles inherit privileges of children roles

 - System roles hierarchy: